Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

-} In this case, the dominant contribution in the exponent is $O(\sqrt{\gamma'}\,\beta t)$ when the square-root term dominates.
+In this case, the dominant contribution in the exponent is $O(\sqrt{\gamma'}\,\beta t)$ when the square-root term dominates.
 This result demonstrates a square-root improvement in the exponential scaling compared to the unoptimized choice of $r = \tilde t^2$ in~\cref{eq:epsilon_r_M_approx_chakraborty}.
-In other words, optimizing the repetition number reduces the dominant contribution in the PEC overhead from $O(\gamma' (\beta t)^2)$ to $O(\sqrt{\gamma'}\,\beta t)$, yielding a mitigation of the exponential sampling cost.
-When $\sqrt{2\gamma'}\,\tilde t < 1$, however, the choice $r = \tilde t^2$ already produces a shallower circuit than $r^*$, and the PEC overhead no longer dominates the error contribution.
-In this regime, $r = \tilde t^2$ is therefore preferable in practice.
-We will come back to this point in \cref{subsec:st_baseline_gst}.
+In other words, optimizing the repetition number reduces the dominant contribution in the PEC overhead from $O(\gamma' (\beta t)^2)$ to $O(\sqrt{\gamma'}\,\beta t)$, yielding a mitigation of the exponential sampling cost. \cref{fig:rlcu_opt} compares the two repetition choices for the XYZ chain at $t=n$.
+The optimized repetition $r^{*}$ always yields a smaller sampling overhead $M$ than $r=\tilde t^{2}$, by many orders of magnitude, so optimization is strictly preferable.
+This reduction, however, comes at the price of a larger circuit depth for $\sqrt{\gamma'}\,\beta t < 1$.
+The best choice in practice therefore depends on the total runtime, the total sampling budget, and the GST characterization cost, as discussed in~\cref{sec:gst}.

-\keicomment{ Before closing this part, we highlight the key difference between the Trotter-based and RLCU-based algorithms with respect to the accuracy threshold.
-Importantly, the exponent in~\cref{eq:epsilon_r_M_approx} is independent of the target accuracy $\epsilon$, which means that, unlike the Trotter-based algorithm, the sampling overhead scales only polynomially with respect to $\epsilon$.
-The error bounds and critical errors for all four cases are summarized in~\cref{tab:error_summary}.
-The \emph{error bound} $\epsilon_b$ is the irreducible MSE floor in the absence of PEC, attained in the limit $M\to\infty$.
-The \emph{critical error} $\epsilon_c$ is an analogous threshold under PEC that is achievable at finite cost, while targeting $\epsilon \ll \epsilon_c$ incurs an exponentially large sampling overhead.
-For the randomized LCU algorithm combined with PEC, the sampling cost $M(\epsilon)$ grows only polynomially in $1/\epsilon$, so no exponential barrier arises and the concept of a critical error does not apply.}